envoyproxy/gateway/site/content/en/v1.0.0/user/observability/proxy-observability.md

 ---
-title: "Proxy Observability"
+title: Proxy Observability
 ---

 Envoy Gateway provides observability for the ControlPlane and the underlying EnvoyProxy instances.
 This guide show you how to config proxy observability, includes metrics, logs, and traces.

 ## Prerequisites

 Follow the steps from the [Quickstart Guide](../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 [FluentBit](https://fluentbit.io/) is used to collect logs from the EnvoyProxy instances and forward them to Loki.
 Install FluentBit: